MS Princess of Tasmania

 Princess of Tasmania sailed on her maiden voyage on 23 September 1959.
 On entering service, she was used on the Devonport to Melbourne route across Bass Strait.
 The ship continued operating until 1972, when replaced by the Empress of Australia.
-She was sold to Bahamarine Ltd, then to the Canadian Ministry Of Transport later that year.
+She was sold to Bahamarine Limited, Nassau and chartered to chartered to Canadian National operating between North Sydney and Argentia.
 In 1975, she was renamed Marine Cruiser.
 Two years later, the ship was sold to Rideau Shipping Co Ltd, which operated her until 1984.

 Over the course of 1984, the ship was renamed twice (Majorca Rose, then Equator) and changed hands three times (to Dolphin International Shipping, then Equator Shipping Co Ltd, then Comeret).
 In 1985, the ship came into the ownership of Adriatic Ferries, and was renamed Adriatic Star.
 Three years later she was sold to Traghetti delle Isole and renamed Lampedusa.

 Traghetti continued to operate her until 1991, when she was acquired by Fayez Trading & Shipping under the name Shahd Fayez.
 A year later, the ship was sold to Al Mahar Marine Co and renamed Al Mahrousa.
 Al Maher owned the ship until 2000, when she was sold to Nouran Navigation and named Tebah 2000.

-The ship was scrapped at Alang, India in March 2005, after 46 years of service and 10 names.
+The ship was scrapped at Alang, India in March 2005.